WE CAUGHT UP WITH

 It was so random.
 I watched the episode when it aired months later and the woman was saying, “I’m game with anything, so long as they have hair,” and then I came around the corner!

 After the date, which was at a cocktail-making class, they asked us to exchange numbers and then put each of us in a separate taxi.
-The producers managed to mix up the taxis and I ended up at her flat and she ended up back at mine. yeah… that was interesting.
+The producers managed to mix up the taxis and I ended up at her flat and she ended up back at mine!

 Favourite food and drink?

-I don’t drink anymore, but my favourite ever drink is an Old Fashioned.
-In terms of food, it has to be a Spag Bol or a roast dinner.
+I don’t drink.
+But my favourite food has to be a spaghetti bolognese or a roast dinner.

 Related Articles